 A tall and vigorous border penstemon with flowers of soft purple for a long period in summer and autumn.
 Thought to have been introduced by Margery Fish.

 This is the rare, correct 'Sour Grapes'.
 Many nurseries wrongly sell as 'Stapleford Gem' as Sour Grapes.
-This seems to be a mix up due to an honest mistake at the Beth Chatto nursery several decades ago.
-We sell this both because they are both wonderful Penstemons.
+This seems to be a mix up due to an honest mistake at a nursery several decades ago.
+We sell both because they are both wonderful Penstemons.

 Loved by bees.